leila100/LeilaBerrouayel_java/Readme.md

 - The program is composed of two files: LeilaBerrouayel_java.java and Machine.java.
 - You would compile the program by typing **javac LeilaBerrouayel_java.java***
 - You would run the program by typing **java LeilaBerrouayel_java** or **java LeilaBerrouayel_java test** to run the tests.
+- Stop the program by typing q as a command.

 ## How the program works: